snsnsns/snsnsns.github.io/_pages/formiddlebury.md

 ---

 ## Now for the Middlebury College part
-I read the open position requirements carefully.
 Here are the essential functions of the role mentioned in the job posting.
 I respond with my experience in *italic*.

 **Supervise three teams—Graphic Design, Project Management, Printing and Mailing Services—with care and attention to their collaborations.**

-*I have been acting as No. 2 at Voice Media Group/Dallas Observer since taking on role of art director in 2016.
-When I was a full-time employee, I supervised production and layout staff, hired, managed and directed photographers and illustrators, manage freelance designers.*
+*I became a manager at Voice Media Group/Dallas Observer six years ago, having taken on role of art director in 2016.
+I supervised production and layout staff, hired, managed and directed photographers and illustrators, manage freelance designers.*
 *In my role as an Associate Art Director at Condé Nast, I managed designers and photo retouchers.
 At Foreign Policy, I managed design interns.*

 **Establish communications and marketing priorities with the vice president and leadership peers across the department.**

-*Listening is key to making priorities.
-Once I have heard from all the stakeholders, I have no trouble sorting priorities for the work.*
+*Gathering information and listening to stakeholders is key to setting project priorities.
+It is important to listen first and always be open to change when new circumstances shift the priorities.*

 **Guide big-picture design strategy and visual vocabulary to show authentic Middlebury to stakeholders in partnership with the vice president and key colleagues.**

-*Having worked in an Advancement and University Marketing for ten years, I am very aware of the priorities that go into messaging.
-Storyboarding goes far in finding the correct tone and verbiage to get the attention of stakeholders.
-The conceptual phase can be rich with ideas.
-I quickly infuse the aesthetic and branding of the entity I am working for and try to advance the vision in healthy directions.*
+*Having worked in Advancement and University Marketing for ten years, I am very aware of tone and audience in messaging.
+Storyboarding ideas goes far in showing early ideas to clients for feedback.
+Telling the story of the storyboard requires finding the correct vibe and verbiage to get the attention of stakeholders.
+Being open to a diversity of input is key because new voices bring fresh ideas.
+From the conceptual phase, finding great creative vendors to help fulfill the vision is key.*

 **In Graphic Design, nurture creativity, spark, and fulfilling business goals of every project (among other priorities).**